alexguo247/Cookbook/README.md

 # Cookbook
 ## Description
 Cookbook is a web application that allows you to store your recipes!
-Create an account, and store the details of your recipe.
-You can also upload images of your dishes,
+Create an account, store the details of your recipe, and upload images of your dishes.
 Built using Django, PostgreSQL, and React.
 Python libraries used include psycopg2, Pillow, flake8, and django-cors-headers.

 ## How to run the application